canonical/trino-k8s-operator/README.md

 # trino-k8s-charm
-The Charmed Trino K8s Operator delivers automated management on Trino data vitulization software on top of a Kubernetes cluter.
+The Charmed Trino K8s Operator delivers automated management on Trino data virtualization software on top of a Kubernetes cluster.
 Trino is a distributed SQL query engine designed to query large data sets distributed over one or more heterogeneous data sources.

 The operator charm comes with features such as:
-- Access control management supported with Ranger provided ACLs
+- Access control management supported with Ranger-provided ACLs

 ## Relations
 ### tls-certificates